IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Kingfisher's protege.
 Knows Kingfisher's identity.
 Kingfisher is helping her with the exam.
 - Similar politics as Kingfisher but can be more vocally anti Kevara.
 - Helping Eledeia by:
-	- supplying materials for the Guardian ward (powdered silver, bird bones) - she can get things more easily for the kite shop
+	- supplying materials for the Guardian ward - she can get things more easily for the kite shop
 	- also give her somethig that helps KINGFISHER - tie to Zora's mystery?
+- Got a small sample shipment of kite supplies from Auric Trading co a while ago, including a lightweight leaflet printer (actually automata controller).
+When Mettlewise asked her to modify Valespinner she used it.
 - Disowned from stonemasons, chip on her shoulder.
 Trying to prove herself and regain power (become a councillor).
 - Kite shop is a good way to keep an ear on the ground, but kind of resents doing menial labor.
 **Kareem**: half orc, 40s.
-Owner of the Cloak and Stagger
+Owner of Kareem's Beans
 - has a prosthetic leg / walker chair made by wizard friend Eidola
 - ex adventurer, disabled in final battle against a worshipper of the Golden Lord (Giltstern)
+	- was in same party as Edith (orc ranger)
 - Friends with Zora
 - Saved Giltstern's relative back when he was adventuring - wrangled a deal out of Giltstern to get coffee imports at good prices.
 Doesn't rly want to let anyone know of connection with Giltstern for fear of seeming pro-Kevara.
 - secrets and such? tie to Zora?
 -
 Mason's guild?

-# Secret and Clues
+# Loose Clues

-_Check off when revealed._
+_Populate locations with.
+Check off when revealed._

+Big stuff
 - [ ] Have the disciples mention the Queen of Thieves who was working for them, discover traces of her at the workshop
 - [ ] omens from the Birds that Owl is a false cleric (cowbirds)
+- [ ] Owl has a bunch of books about Felichianism - an old treatise on aspects of Felichias.
+The aspect of the guardian presents in a beastly form, guards ppl's fates from being pulled astray
+- [ ] Personal shrine to a six winged, golden bird - legendary thunderbird, actually the golden one.
+- [ ] Owl is holding the other side of the spies blood diary
+- [ ] **need more subtle clues that owl is bad. pointers from Gyrfalcon's conspiracy investigation

+Murder
+- [ ] Owl has all the old applicants' exam scrolls, incl Gyrfalcon's
+- [ ] Owl has a letter Gandras got from Orin (how)
+- [ ] another clue for ring of mind shielding - an imprint of the ring's runes? crushed into mud on a guardian skull, wood of a crate?
+- [ ] eyewitness of the assassin (a tall, unrecognized man, elf height) scaling the side of a pillar

+Automata plot
+- [ ] Cargo crates labelled for Auric Trading transport all around the isles (some to incongruous locations - hiding the automata/monsters)
 - [ ] luca's latest model of automata allows remote control (limited range) via arcane radio signal
-- [ ] the number of automata Kingfisher/Eledeia has purchased via Giltstern doesn't line up with what's at her house
+- [ ] Valespinner controlling automata
-- [ ] another clue for ring of mind shielding besides the missing treasure - an imprint of the ring's runes? crushed into mud on a guardian skull, wood of a crate?
-- [ ] Owl is holding the other side of the spies blood diary
+- [ ] Automata at riot were Kingfisher's, not Giltstern's (how to tell?)

+Gyrfalcon's Investigation
+ - [ ] asked Raven for records on the Fray attack that killed Vapor (anything important?)
+ - [ ] recent guard schedule was shifted around the reservoirs so that there were gaps - orders given to diff units under the guise of gyrfalcon's words.
+Gyrfalcon fixed it but wasn't sure how the orders got mixed up
+ - [ ] did they get on the trail of Auric? asked Macaw to audit Auric Trading/all the trading companies Avizallo works with, he never did it.
+ - [ ] something that definitively points to owl, and the evidence was wiped (without leaving evidence of it being wiped / someone having been in orin's home)
+- found mentions of the Queen of Thieves?

+Krystin

+Gandras
+- [ ] Owes money to Giltstern
+- [ ] Cutting taxes on his own groves - infiltrate Rookery or Gandras' own accounting

 # Monsters
 - Avizallo Cleric
 - Sahuagin, Sahuagin zombie
 	- drowned zombie stat blocks - bluerot
-- Guardians: firebird stats, do radiant dmg
 - Owl has made allies with some sahuagin? lets make them non-sentient
 	- has some artifact to charm them/ stole something of theirs to force them to work for her
 - Owl summons some monsters to take out the cisterns
 	- elementals?
 	- undead? would fit with her teachings to leanna. undead sahuaguin? could be very cool..
 	- clues abt felichian nature - should be divine???
+- Avizallo soldiers
+	- reflavored misty step to give them a short flying ability
 -
 # Resources